kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

   because the higher delay might affect other components like Cluster Autoscaler or Karpenter.
 - API calls for non-Pod resources (6 - 11) could be analyzed case by case, but are likely equally important to (5) or (4).

-### 1: Handling Pod rescheduling while waiting for the API call to complete
+### 1: How to handle Pod rescheduling while waiting for the API call to complete

 There are multiple possible ways to handle such API calls, especially for Pod status updates.
 Other (potential) use cases should also be considered when choosing the solution.